AWS IAM: Architecting Identity, Access, and Authorization at Scale

 aws iam get-group --group-name backend-developers

-# View instance profiles
+List instance profiles

 aws iam list-instance-profiles

-# View credentials from EC2 (inside the instance)
+View credentials from inside an EC2 instance

 curl http://169.254.169.254/latest/meta-data/iam/security-credentials/

-# Change user password
+Update a user password

 aws iam update-login-profile \